 Do you need to speak politely in English in formal situations, such as interviews, meetings, official events?

-Do you need to speak English with native speakers?
+Do you need to speak English with native or proficient speakers?

 Take the course and learn how to speak politely in English.

 Learn common polite phrases for a variety of communicative functions, such as complaining, interrupting, expressing disappointment and many more.
 New lessons are added all the time.